datapane/datapane-demos/README.md

 ## Mapping Music With Every Noise and Plotly
 [This report](https://datapane.com/carlos_valcarcel/reports/mapping_music_76f09125/) uses Folium to create a geographic representation of music markets.
 Run the source code for this script [here](https://mybinder.org/v2/gh/khuyentran1401/Music-Marketing/b4b3c0eb37a2f1e9bc129d7aa2c1a4892f657f3f?filepath=music_marketing%2Ftargeting.ipynb)

+## Hello World
+Learn how to use Datapane to create and publish an interactive map to plot COVID data in your country.